 As an entrepreneur, you rely on your family and friends for support and reinforcement.
 This isn’t a tenet you should seek in an executive coach.
 Your trainer should be someone willing to be blunt.
 Call it candor or honesty if you want, but whatever it is, this person should give it to you straight.
 You need someone who can call you out when you’re on the precipice of making a huge mistake, not someone who will hold your hand and tell you it’ll be ok.
 Should a coach be supportive?
 Yes.
 Coddling?
 Not so much.

 Seek Out a Mentor

 Instead of becoming focused on the term “business coach,” approach your search as if you’re on the hunt for a trusted teacher.
 Especially if you’re younger, look for someone who was in the same (or similar) industry as you – someone who can give you real advice from the field.
 Look for a mentor who’s overcome real challenges and can pass that wisdom onto you.
+Find someone who not only brings valuable experience but also embraces modern tools and technology, including mentoring software, to enhance the mentoring process.
 True coaches can be more than business pros; inspiration can come from unlikely sources.

 A true mentor will be willing to outline his or her failures as much as successes.
 It’s tempting to buy into a shtick about being the best in the business, but someone focused on coaching will readily admit he or she isn’t the best.

 Mike Ditka, arguably one of the greatest football coaches of all time, said “Success isn’t permanent, and failure isn’t fatal.”
 (Or, if you’re not a fan of da Bears, consider the words of legendary cheesehead Vince Lombardi: “It’s not whether you get knocked down; it’s whether you get up.”)
 A truly valuable asset to your career will acknowledge his or her failures and teach you how to learn from yours.